Koreans in Poland

 Koreans in Poland do not form a very large population.
-They consist of both North and South Koreans.
+As of 2025, they consist of around 3 to 5 thousand South Koreans.

 Migration history

 Pre–World War II and communist era

-Poland's first Korean residents were believed to have come as staff members of the Japanese embassy in the 1930s, when Korea was a part of the Japanese Empire.
+According to the 1921 Polish census, one Korean person was noted in the city of Równe.
+Some of Poland's first Korean residents were believed to have come as staff members of the Japanese embassy in the 1930s, when Korea was a part of the Japanese Empire.
 One, a dentist named Yu Dong-ju, stayed behind in Poland after World War II and began teaching the Korean language to local East Asian studies students; however, he ceased teaching upon the arrival of officially-dispatched language teachers sent by the newly established North Korean government.
-North Korea also sent some students to Poland over the years; in May 1989, while Poland and South were still making overtures towards establishing full diplomatic relations with each other, two North Korean exchange students in Poland, Kim Un-hak and Tong Yŏng-jun, held a press conference to announce their defection to the South.
+During the Korean War, after North Korea's request, Poland took in and offered education to 1,400 North Korean children and youth, mostly orphans.
+They were housed in Gołotczyzna, Świder, Płakowice, Szklarska Poręba and Bardo.
+350 children returned to North Korea in 1956–1958, and the remainder returned in 1959 by decision of Kim Il Sung.
+North Korea also sent some students to Poland over the years.
+In May 1989, while Poland and South Korea were still making overtures towards establishing full diplomatic relations with each other, two North Korean exchange students in Poland, Kim Un-hak and Tong Yŏng-jun, held a press conference to announce their defection to the South.